EternityForest/scripts/readonly_helper/README.md

 ## How to use
-To use it, copy the whole readonly_helper folder over, enter it, as root run the readonly_helper.sh file, and as your normal user run user_readonly_helper.sh
+To use it, copy the whole readonly_helper folder over, enter it, as root run the readonlyhelper.sh file, and as your normal user run user-readonlyhelper.sh

 You might want to read the code first though, it's not that long and you might not want all of it.